YimMenu/YimMenu/README.md

 ### Curl

 Curl should be already installed on your computer, but if you are having issues with building the project, you will need to download and install it.
+Once Installed run the exe located in bin and it should work

 [Download Link](https://curl.se/download.html)